 All anesthetics carry the risk of complications, but this is very small in the case of cystoscopy.

 Side effects are short-lived and not severe.

 There is a small risk of infection or damage to the inside of the bladder with a cystoscopy.

-Special attention should be paid in case of:
+Particular attention should be paid to the case of: